yulaixie/yulaixie.github.io/datasets/pass/readme.txt

       /media/passtools-20101210/twig_dump/twig_dump k00000000001.twig>/root/1111.txt  ---Convert .twig to .txt

 Collecting abnormal or intrusion data:
-The test includes two computers, one for the intrusion detection server and one for the attack source machine.
+The test includes two computers, one for the intrusion detection server and the other for the attack source machine.
-The pass system is fitted to the intrusion detection server.
+The pass system is installed on the intrusion detection server.
-A Linux virtual machine is fitted to the attack source machine and Metaspolit (v5.0.16) is installed.
+A Linux virtual machine is used as the attack source machine and Metasploit (v5.0.16) is installed.
 After the completion of step 1, open the vulnerable program such as Vsftp(v2.3.4),Samba(v3.0.21),Distcc(2.16),etc. step 3 Open the vulnerable program
-      /usr/local/sbin/vsftpd&-----------------------------------------------open the vulnerable program Step 4 Invade with an attacking machine
+      /usr/local/sbin/vsftpd&-----------------------------------------------open the vulnerable program Step 4 Invade with an attack source machine using the Metasploit framework
       >msfconsole
       msf> use exploit/unix/ftp/vsftpd_234_backdoor
       msf> set RHOST 192.168.159.128 (intrusion detection server's IP)